The Tremeloes: The Tremeloes

 Westwood and Blakley were dual lead guitarists with guitar/sitar and banjo, pedal steel guitar and keyboards featured on their songs.
 Hawkes could play drums in addition to bass guitar.

 Their cover version of Jeff Christie's song "Yellow River" (sung by Dave Munden) was shelved at the time, but Christie's lead vocal set to their backing became a UK chart hit for Christie in 1970.
 The Tremeloes versions sung in both English and Spanish later were released on compact disc compilations.
 "Me and My Life", written by Blakley and Hawkes, was a No. 4 UK chart hit in 1970, while "By the Way" reached No. 35 that year.
 Their album Master, which they released a few weeks later, failed to sell well.
-Led Zeppelin and Deep Purple were popular at the time, but the Tremeloes never played hard rock and they had no British hits after "Hello Buddy" (No. 32) in 1971.
+By this time, more "edgy" hard rock bands like Led Zeppelin, Deep Purple and Black Sabbath were all the rage in the UK, but the Tremeloes never went in this direction and they had no British hits after "Hello Buddy" (No. 32) in 1971.
 Nevertheless they recorded several more singles throughout the decade, with further chart singles in Europe, including "Blue Suede Tie" (No. 38, Germany), "Too Late to Be Saved" (No. 33, Germany), "Ride On" (No. 16, Germany), "Say O.K.
 (Say Ole You Love Me)", and "Do I Love You", some of which received heavy airplay, particularly on Radio Luxembourg.
 "I Like It That Way" even made the Dutch Top 10, reaching No. 9 after the Dutch service of Radio North Sea International promoted it as its weekly Treiterschijf.
 They also released another three albums of original material, including Shiner (1974) and Don't Let the Music Die (1975).
+In 1983 they covered Europop tune "Words", originally by F. R. David.

-Their music is still available on compact disc, and they quite often play concerts and are part of the pop-revival shows that constantly tour the UK.
-Their line-up changed several times from 1973 onwards, the first new entrants being Bob Benham and a year later Aaron Woolley (replacing Blakley and Hawkes, both of whom later returned to the band).
+Their line-up changed several times from 1972 onwards, the first new entrant being Bob Benham, who replaced Blakley.
+Paul Carman replaced Hawkes in 1974, while Aaron Woolley and Paul Isaac replaced Westwood in 1975.
+Blakley, Hawkes and Westwood would all later return to the band at different times.
 Munden remained the only constant member.
 Hawkes pursued a solo career for a while producing two albums for RCA Records in Nashville, Tennessee.
-In 1979 he returned to England and rejoined the Tremeloes where he remained until 1988.
-Chip left the Tremeloes to focus on managing his son, Chesney, who had a number one hit record entitled "The One and Only".
+In 1979 he returned to England and rejoined the Tremeloes where he remained until 1988, leaving to focus on managing his son, Chesney, who had a number one hit record entitled "The One and Only".
 By 1992 Hawkes was touring once again as a solo artist.
-In 1983 they covered Europop tune "Words", originally by F. R. David.